m3lcy/Enterprise-Network/README.md

 - **Guest VLAN (VLAN 300)** handles guest and external access, facilitating connectivity for wireless devices such as phones and laptops through access points. <br/>

 This segmentation ensures the proper isolation of different traffic types, preventing congestion and enhancing security by keeping R&D, employee, and guest traffic separate. <br/>
+**Port security** is applied where appropriate on access interfaces connecting end devices, limiting unauthorized connections and enhancing the overall security of the network.
+This helps ensure that only authorized devices, such as workstations or research servers, can communicate over these VLANs. <br/>

 **Comprehensive Automation for Seamless Management** <br/>
 Leveraging Ansible for automation, the network's configuration and provisioning processes are streamlined, reducing the potential for human error and enhancing scalability.
 Automation ensures that network devices are quickly and efficiently configured, updated, and monitored, providing the agility needed for rapidly evolving AI research and infrastructure demands. <br/>